This post contains affiliate links

 Swim at the rocky beach

 Cinque Terre has more rocky beaches than sand, but when you’ve spent all day walking around in the hot Italian sun you’ll take whatever beach you can get!
-The water was crystal clear and we were able to swim comfortably, even in late September.
+The water was crystal clear and we were able to swim comfortably in the temperature, even in late September.

 Eat seafood in a cone

 There are several shops in Riomaggiore where you can get takeaway calamari in a cone (we loved Mamma Mia!).
-It’s delicious and well priced, making it a great snack or even part of a takeaway meal.
+It’s delicious and well priced, making it a great snack or even part of a takeaway meal that you can eat while you watch the sunset, one of the best things to do in Riomaggiore.

 Watch out for where the locals do this and follow suit if you dare!
+I did not thank you.
 You can also do this in the next village along…

 Things to do in Manarola

 Manarola is the favourite of many who visit Cinque Terre.
 The iconic often featured view looking back at the pastel coloured houses perfectly perched on a rock above the sea has long drawn visitors to this beautiful area.
 Only around 450 people live here, so accommodation options are much more limited, but during the day it’s teaming with visitors.
-So what is there to see in Manarola?
+So what are the things to do in Manarola?

 Practice your photography

 I think I turned to EB at least 5 times while we were in Manarola and told him that I had taken “the best photo ever”.
 It seriously looks like something out of a fairytale.
 Head away from the harbour towards the cliffs opposite and you’ll be rewarded with the best view of Manarola.
-However, you might want to try and visit later in the day when the sunlight won’t be as harsh.
+However, you might want to try and visit later in the day when the sunlight won’t be as harsh we it was for us!
+You can also check out my post on the best photo spots in Cinque Terre.

 Enjoy a meal or drinks with a view